Do Vision Transformers See Like Convolutional Neural Networks?: Introduction

 Over the past several years, the successes of deep learning on visual tasks has critically relied on convolutional neural networks \cite{krizhevsky2012imagenet, kolesnikov2019big}.
 This is largely due to the powerful inductive bias of spatial equivariance encoded by convolutional layers, which have been key to learning general purpose visual representations for easy transfer and strong performance.
 Remarkably however, recent work has demonstrated that Transformer neural networks are capable of equal or superior performance on image classification tasks at large scale \cite{dosovitskiy2020image}.
 These Vision Transformers (ViT) operate almost \textit{identically} to Transformers used in language \cite{devlin2018bert}, using self-attention, rather than convolution, to aggregate information across locations.
 This is in contrast with a large body of prior work, which has focused on more explicitly incorporating image-specific inductive biases \cite{parmar2018image, cordonnier2019relationship, carion2020end}

 This breakthrough highlights a fundamental question: \textit{how} are Vision Transformers solving these image based tasks?
 Do they act like convolutions, learning the same inductive biases from scratch?
 Or are they developing novel task representations?
-And what is the role of scale in learning these representations?
-In this paper, we study these questions, uncovering insights about key differences between ViTs and CNNs.
-Specifically, our contributions are \begin{itemize}[leftmargin=1em,itemsep=0em,topsep=0em] \item We investigate the internal representation structure of ViTs and CNNs, finding striking differences between the two models, such as ViT having more uniform representations, with greater similarity between lower and higher layers. \item Analyzing how local/global spatial information is utilised, we find ViT incorporates more global information than ResNet at lower layers, leading to quantitatively different features. \item Nevertheless, we find that incorporating local information at lower layers remains vital, with large-scale pre-training data helping early attention layers learn to do this \item We study the uniform internal structure of ViT, finding that skip connections in ViT are even more influential than in ResNets, having strong effects on performance and representation similarity. \item Motivated by potential future uses in object detection, we examine how well input spatial information is preserved, finding connections between spatial localization and methods of classification. \item We study the effects of dataset scale on transfer learning, with a linear probes study revealing its importance for high quality intermediate representations. \end{itemize}
+What is the role of scale in learning these representations?
+And are there ramifications for downstream tasks?
+In this paper, we study these questions, uncovering key representational differences between ViTs and CNNs, the ways in which these difference arise, and effects on classification and transfer learning.
+Specifically, our contributions are: \begin{itemize}[leftmargin=1em,itemsep=0em,topsep=0em] \item We investigate the internal representation structure of ViTs and CNNs, finding striking differences between the two models, such as ViT having more uniform representations, with greater similarity between lower and higher layers. \item Analyzing how local/global spatial information is utilised, we find ViT incorporates more global information than ResNet at lower layers, leading to quantitatively different features. \item Nevertheless, we find that incorporating local information at lower layers remains vital, with large-scale pre-training data helping early attention layers learn to do this \item We study the uniform internal structure of ViT, finding that skip connections in ViT are even more influential than in ResNets, having strong effects on performance and representation similarity. \item Motivated by potential future uses in object detection, we examine how well input spatial information is preserved, finding connections between spatial localization and methods of classification. \item We study the effects of dataset scale on transfer learning, with a linear probes study revealing its importance for high quality intermediate representations. \end{itemize}